There are 6 National Park Service Sites in New Jersey. Two of these sites are shared with the state of New York.

 Great Egg Harbor Scenic and Recreational River

 This 55-mile long river is located in southern New Jersey.
-It is one of the major rivers that passes through the Pinelands wherein the river joins the Atlantic Ocean through the Great Egg Harbor.
+It is one of the major rivers that pass through the Pinelands wherein the river joins the Atlantic Ocean through the Great Egg Harbor.
 Thus, the river was named after this harbor.
-The entire river spans through three counties in New Jersey: Gloucester, Atlantic and Camden.
+The entire river spans through three counties in New Jersey: Gloucester, Atlantic, and Camden.

 Morristown National Historical Park

 This national historical park is one unit of the national park service sites in New Jersey.
 It is located in Morristown, New Jersey and encompasses four important historical sites during the American Revolutionary War era.
 These sites include the Jockey Hollow, Ford Mansion, New Jersey Bridge Encampment site, and the Fort Nonsense.
 The property was established as a national historical park in 1933; hence, this was the first historical park in the country.

 Jockey Hollow was the encampment site of the Continental Army during the American Revolutionary War.
 Meanwhile, Fort Nonsense was believed to be the site of a signal fire due to its hilltop overlooking location of the entire Morristown.
 Meanwhile, Ford Mansion is where George Washington and the Continental Army used as headquarters during the “hard winter” or the coolest winter ever recorded in New Jersey.
 Meanwhile, the encampment site in New Jersey Bridge was used by over 1,300 soldiers during the winter of the late 18th century.